Vendor management systems: Best software options in 2025

 Automated and real-time vendor expense tracking

-Leading VMS will help businesses incentivize savings and value-for-money across the business, whether that’s in external consultant spend, SaaS subscriptions, or legal services.
-Looks for a VMS that will enable your team to:
+A VMS helps businesses incentivize savings and value-for-money across the organization, whether that’s external consultant spend, SaaS subscriptions, or legal services.
+Look for a VMS that enables you to:

-- Help finance teams to close their books promptly, with time-saving accounting integrations and proper coding to help you identify which vendors are providing value for money or where others may be underperforming against agreed deliverables
+- Help finance teams close their books promptly, with time-saving accounting integrations and proper coding to help you identify which vendors are providing value for money or where others may be underperforming against agreed-upon deliverables

-Ideally, you can then use real-time vendor spending data to do accurate reporting and financial forecasting.
+Ideally, you can use real-time vendor spending data to do accurate reporting and financial forecasting.

 Auto-categorize vendors

-It’s getting harder to know about every vendor and supplier your teams have procured.
-That’s not good for heads of finance and their teams, because it sets the scene for wasteful spending.
-Or worse, duplicate spending.
+It’s hard to know about every vendor and supplier your teams have procured.
+That’s not good for heads of finance and their people, because it sets the scene for wasteful or duplicate spending.
 This is why categorizing vendors is so important.
 A good VMS will help you be more proactive with vendor management, by categorizing vendors by their services and results.

 Block certain vendor spend with pre-set rules

-A modern VMS should be integrated with your corporate card so you can set pre-approved spending limits to automatically enforce your company’s expense policies and keep supplier and vendor spending in check.
-So look out for the ability to set weekly, monthly, and quarterly spend limits, too.
+A VMS should integrate with your corporate card so you can set pre-approved spending limits to automatically enforce your company’s expense policies and keep supplier and vendor spending in check.
+Look out for the ability to set weekly, monthly, and quarterly spend limits, too.

-Now you know what to look for, here are 11 vendor management system examples to consider.
+Now that you know what to look for, here are 11 vendor management system examples to consider.

 1. Ramp

-Our vendor management platform is the only one that's fully integrated with your corporate card, so you can save an average of 5% and receive automatic notifications about cost-saving opportunities.
+Ramp’s vendor management platform is the only one that fully integrates with your corporate card, so you can save an average of 5% and receive automatic notifications about cost-saving opportunities.

-Ramp’s automated vendor management platform can help your business to simplify and centralize procurement with a seamless approval process that saves your finance team lots of time, and keeps your internal project managers accountable.
-When it’s time to renew with a vendor, Ramp’s Price Intelligence feature allows you to see how much other businesses are paying for the exact same software product.
+Ramp’s automated vendor management platform can help you simplify and centralize procurement with a seamless approval process that saves your finance team a lot of time while holding your internal project managers accountable.
+When it’s time to renew with a vendor, Ramp’s Price Intelligence allows you to see how much other businesses are paying for the exact same software product.

 With Ramp’s platform, you can identify and collect all vendors and contract owners in one place, get notified when the next payment is due, and track how much you’ve ever spent with each vendor.